arvidn/libtorrent/branches/RC_0_12/docs/manual.rst

 seconds, the tracker will be considered as having timed out.
 If a tracker is down, this is the kind of timeout that will occur.
 The default value is 20 seconds.

+``stop_tracker_timeout`` is the time to wait for tracker responses when shutting down the session object.
+This is given in seconds.
+Default is 10 seconds.

 ``tracker_maximum_response_length`` is the maximum number of bytes in a tracker response.
 If a response size passes this number it will be rejected